rafaelnferreira/devtraining-seed/README.md

 # devtraining-seed

-Blank project for Genesis Application to support [developer training](https://docs.genesis.global/secure/getting-started/developer-training/training-intro/).
+Initial project for Genesis Application to support [developer training](https://docs.genesis.global/secure/getting-started/developer-training/training-intro/).
 If you want to see the complete application built during the training use this [repo](https://github.com/genesiscommunitysuccess/devtraining-alpha) as a reference.

 # Introduction